defold/doc/docs/en/manuals/zerobrane.md

 As debugging happens over regular network connections (TCP), this allows for debugging remotely.
 This means it is possible to debug your application while it is running on a mobile device.

 The only change needed is to the command which starts the debugging.
-By default, `start()` will try to connect to localhost, but for remote debugging, we need to manually specify the address to ZeroBrane's debugging server, like this:
+By default, `start()` will try to connect to localhost, but for remote debugging, we need to manually specify the address to ZeroBrane’s debugging server, like this:

 ```lua
 dbg = require "builtins.scripts.mobdebug"